CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 3. Users can choose if they want different locations they visited throughout the day displayed on their journal.

-4. User may choose whether or not to pull relevant news articles into their journal.
+4. Users may choose whether or not to pull relevant news articles into their journal.

-5. User can choose a journal theme. (journal theme will include color and font)
+5. Users can choose a journal theme. (journal theme will include color and font)

-6. User may choose to share their journal with other people via email, text link or through the app.
+6. Users may choose to share their journal with other people via email, text link or through the app.

 7. Users can share their journal with others for group collaboration.